- Theresa Hoke, PhD, MPH

 TYPES OF FEMALE CONDOMS

 All female condoms currently available or in development have an anchor (eg, ring, frame) outside the vagina to prevent the condom from being pushed inside the vagina during use; the anchor is also used for removing the condom.
 Female condoms have been made out of natural rubber latex, synthetic latex (nitrile), and polyurethane.
 They prevent preejaculatory fluid, semen, and vaginal secretions from entering the users’ vagina.
 No spermicide is required, but a lubricant is often needed.
 An illustration can be seen at the US National Library of Medicine.

-The most widely available female condom today is FC2, manufactured by the Female Health Company.
+The most widely available female condom today is FC2, manufactured by the Female Health Company (Chicago, Illinois).
 It is a soft, loose-fitting nitrile sheath or pouch with two flexible rings.
 One ring is contained within the closed end of the sheath and serves as an insertion mechanism and internal anchor.
 The other ring forms the external, open edge of the device; it remains outside the vagina after insertion.
 Silicone-based lubricant lines the inside of the condom, but additional lubrication for the inside and/or outside could be used.
 The condom is about 17 cm (6.5 inches) in length (similar to a male condom).

 - Center for Health and Gender Equity.
 Saving lives now: Female condoms and the role of US foreign aid.
 Takoma Park, MD, 2008.